Welcome to First Presbyterian Church of Michigan City!

 Christian Education Updates

-Please Click Here for important information regarding Sunday School preparation for the Children's Christmas Program, as well information about exciting, upcoming Adult Christian opportunities.
+Please Click Here for information regarding our Lighthouse and Youth Group programs, as well information about exciting Adult Christian Education opportunities.

 Missional Transformation: Discovering God's Dream